 We are living in a world where technology and automation are starting to develop, and some of them are implemented.
-Medical automation will revolutionize the way we experience medical care [23-24].
+Medical automation will revolutionize the way we experience medical care [23], [24].
+The study present solutions on how to use the technology and knowledge on robotics to help medical personnel on collecting specimen and testing for COVID-19 shows in Figure 9.

-6 □ ISSN: 2502-4752

-Medical Automation

-• A technologically enhanced workplace to reduce the burden of health workers and a solution to the health care cost crisis [23].
+M • A s Iedical Automation A technologically enhanced workplace to reduce the burden of health workers and a solution to the health care cost crisis [23]. •] conomic Uprising This invention will surely hit the economic uprising amidst the pandemic. - E ngineering Innovation This technology leads to new products and services for inventors, engineers, and scientists The increase in swab testing throughput produces an increased in productivity.

-Economic Uprising

-• This invention will surely hit the economic uprising amidst the pandemic.

-Engineering Innovation

-• This technology leads to new products and services for inventors, engineers, and scientists

-Cost Effectiveness

-• The increase in swab testing throughput produces an increased in productivity.

-B. Negative Effect of Automated Swab Robot
+Figure 9.
+Steps of technology and knowledge on robotics to help medical personnel on collecting specimen and testing for COVID-19

-Here are the following negative effect of automated swab robot:
+3.1.2.
+Negative effect of automated swab robot

-Potential Job Losses

-• Human may not be needed at all if the robot can perform at a faster but efficient and more consistent rate.

-Initial Investment Cost

-- Not all countries have the capability of funding research and innovation. - This is one of the obstacles on investing medical robotic technology.

-Mechanical Error
+The researchers find robust negative effects of robots on employment.
+Other cons associated with medical robots are that of higher costs.
+There are hospitals doing feasibility studies to determine whether the huge expense is worthwhile [22].
+Here are the following negative effects in which opinions are still divided shows in Figure 10.

-- The most critical flaws of robotics and it can be joint errors, kinematic errors, and non-kinematic errors. - Mostly, these errors are due to mechanical or parts of the robot that can cause a false-postive result [25]. - Always check the machine and perform periodic maintenance.
+Potential Job Losses •Human may not be needed at all if the robot can perform at a faster but efficient and consistent rate [22]. more Initial Investment Cost Not all countries have the capability of funding research and innovation.The cost is one of the obstacles on investing medical robotic technology [22].
+Mechanical Error •The most critical flaws of robotics and it can be joint errors, kinematic errors, and kinematic errors. non- •Mostly, these errors are due to mechanical or parts of the robot that can cause a postive result [25]. false-